Will animals move into the spaces around ground screw foundations?

-However, if you are installing over sloped a site, this will present more significant space under the building.
+However, if you are installing over a sloped site, or you're elevating your garden room, this will present more significant space under the building.

-Many of our clients opt to add skirting or bring shuttering down to the ground level on their finished building.
-While primarily for aesthetic purposes, these methods can also help discourage wildlife from moving in under your garden room or office too.
+Many of our clients opt to add skirting or bring shuttering down to the ground level on their finished buildings.
+While primarily for aesthetic purposes, these methods can help discourage wildlife from moving in under your garden room or office.

-The most effective way to discourage wildlife to your garden spaces is to ensure that your garden is free from easily accessible household waste, cleaning products (rats and mice like a bar of soap), and animal feed, such as birdseed.
+The most effective way to discourage wildlife in your garden is to ensure that it is free from easily accessible household waste, cleaning products (rats and mice like a bar of soap), and animal feed, such as birdseed.
 These will entice unwanted wildlife into your garden for a snack, where they may find a new home.

-Should you have any other questions about using ground screws to create a strong, level base for your project, please get in touch, and we’ll be happy to help.
+Should you have any other questions about using ground screws to create a strong, level base for your project, please get in touch with your local team, and they’ll be happy to support you.